SadabAli/MLflow/README.md

 # MLflow
-# MLflow – Simple Revision Notes (Future Reference)

-These notes are written in **simple English** for quick revision before interviews, projects, or real work.

----

 ## 1. What is MLflow?

 MLflow is a tool used to **track, manage, and organize machine learning experiments**.